-Learn how the lithium ion batteries work and about their failure merchanisms
+Learn how lithium-ion batteries work and about their failure mechanisms.

-Recently, Intertek conducted an analysis of how a prolonged increase in energy output affected overall performance and prompted premature accelerated aging of the battery asset.
+Recently, Intertek conducted an Total Quality Assurance analysis of how a prolonged increase in energy output affected overall performance and prompted premature accelerated aging of the battery asset.
 Intertek’s complimentary webinar will provide power producers insight into the life of the lithium-ion batteries, and its availability.

 Discussed will be:

 - Operational limits

 - Causes for capacity loss and shortened life

 - Importance of control systems, maintenance testing, and data collection

 Safety concerns related to thermal runaway continue to be the biggest drawback to using lithium-ion chemistries.
 Assuring safety and life continue to be the leading challenges facing lithium-ion batteries.
 Batteries are an investment that needs to be carefully evaluated prior to implementation.
 Gather your questions and join Intertek’s webinar.